tech-drew/level-up/README.md

 ![Screenshot 5](Project%20Screenshots/Screenshot5.png)
 _A layout with a few applications open in a tiled setup.
 Dolphin is using the Breeze Dark theme, configured through the KDE Settings._

 ---

-## Work in Progress

----

-I'm still new to Linux and learning as I go.
-This setup is the result of tinkering, curiosity, and a desire to build something that feels right.
-Expect updates and improvements over time as I continue to explore and grow.
-Feedback and suggestions are always welcome.

----